 With the expansion and maturity of computer processing capabilities, information technology has already reached the point where it can deliver human-like tasks.
 Although some individuals — including our clients and partners — think of robots as humanoids that act like humans, droids similar to ones in Star Wars, or mechanical arms like the ones used in Toyota factories, it’s not the case.

-What is Robotic Process Automation in Banking and How it Works?
+What’s Robotic Process Automation in Banking, and How it Works?

 In such tertiary sectors as computer services, healthcare, insurance, and fintech, robotics can have multiple names, and some of them are ‘Rapid Automation’ (RA), ‘Intelligent Process Automation’ (IPA), ‘Robotic Process Automation’ (RPA) and Artificial Intelligence.
 Nevertheless, all these terms are inherently intended to describe the same concept and are applied to realize vital business objectives.